HAS-Tools-Fall2020/homework-Bensketball/Submissions/Code_Review1/mitchell_HW6.md

 <a name="cit"></a>
 ## Works Cited:

 [My estimate,](https://github.com/HAS-Tools-Fall2020/forecasting/blob/master/forecast_entries/mitchell.csv) given in row 5 of *mitchell.csv*, was estimated by the creation and application of the python code presented above.
-The data used for this estimate was obtained via the USGS NWIS [mapper](https://maps.waterdata.usgs.gov/mapper/) for the gage number 09506000.
 ###### ~Thank you!